 I first moved to Sussex in 2005 as an MPhil student studying International Development at the University of Sussex.
-My research took me to a pastoralist gathering in Ethiopia and then with my first job I worked around the world exploring under-reported issues and collecting life stories from people facing adversity, from human rights abuses to extreme poverty and many things in between.
+My research took me to a pastoralist gathering in Ethiopia and then with my first job I worked around the world exploring under-reported issues.
+I was passionate about collecting life stories from people facing adversity: from human rights abuses to extreme poverty and many things in between.
 I have 20 years experience within the international charity sector working with people affected by trauma, abuse and hardships.

-I went on to specialize as a coach and a management trainer, working at the Management Centre in London with clients including Oxfam, RNLI and the Metropolitan Police.
+I went on to specialise as a coach and a management trainer, working at the Management Centre in London with clients including Oxfam, RNLI and the Metropolitan Police.
 Later, I was hired by a boutique training company to deliver training in communication and negotiation skills to clients from the international finance sector.
-Realizing I had strayed from my passion, I retrained as a yoga and mindfulness teacher and then as a Psychotherapist.
+Realising I had strayed from my passion, I retrained as a yoga and mindfulness teacher and then as a psychotherapist.

 I feel that psychotherapy brings all my experience together and the realisation that many of us face different struggles at various periods of our life.
 In the last few years I have been working as a psychotherapist in training with a variety of people of all ages, experiences and walks of life.

-I am a senior student of Core Process Psychotherapy at the Karuna Institute/ Middlesex University and registered with UKCP in clinical practice.
+I am a senior student of Core Process Psychotherapy at the Karuna Institute/ Middlesex University.

 As a UKCP Trainee Therapist I observe and abide by the UKCP Code of Ethics.